viveka1302/rtCamp-assessment/README.md

 1. Check for docker and docker-compose installations, and install if missing.
 2. Generate a docker compose file and spin up a word press site.

-#USE THE PYTHON FILE (Bash file is incomplete/scrapped)
+#USE THE PYTHON FILE (Bash file is incomplete/scrapped, Ignore it)

 Instructions: